 Since 1994 Justin Sipher's career has focused on advancing the analysis, deployment, and integration of technology in service of education including eighteen years serving as a higher ed CIO at three different institions.
 For a significant part of that career his focus also included serving as and advancing organizational leadership critical for success.
 He has presented, authored, and consulted on the strategic impact of technology in Higher Education.

-In addition to his individual consulting practice, Justin is currently a Leadership Coach with MOR Associatest, the premier comprehensive leadership development program serving the higher education IT community.
-Justin also serves as a project consultant with Internet2.
+In addition to his individual consulting practice, Justin is currently a Leadership Coach with MOR Associates, the premier comprehensive leadership development program serving the higher education IT community.

 His service and leadership beyond the institution have included: